Alabama Senate primary: Trump's influence tested as Luther Strange, Roy Moore vie for GOP seat

 Despite being backed by GOP senators and Trump, Luther Strange failed to avoid a runoff and came in second to Judge Roy Moore.

-Trump announced on Twitter that he will be in Huntsville, Ala., on Saturday to support Strange – sometimes called “Big Luther” because of his 6-foot-9-inch frame.
+Trump will be in Alabama Friday to campaign for Strange – sometimes called “Big Luther” because of his 6-foot-9-inch frame.

-“’Big Luther’ is a great guy who gets things done,” Trump tweeted.
+In a tweet, Trump said Strange has "gained mightily" since his endorsement.

 Strange, who was tapped by Alabama’s governor to finish out Sessions’ term, was the state’s attorney general and had joined a lawsuit against the Obama administration that challenged the former president’s executive order on amnesty for undocumented immigrants.